robolyst/osquant/content/gaussian_kernal_param_svr/index.md

 ---
-title: "Choosing the Gaussian Kernel's Parameter for Support Vector Regression"
+title: "Faster Gaussian Kernel fit for Support Vector Regression"
 blurb: "
 Support vector regression models transform input vectors into a very high number of dimensions where the regression problem becomes linear.
-This new space is defined by a kernel function which has it's own parameters.
+This new space is defined by a kernel function.
 A major drawback of these models is that they are slow to fit the kernel parameters.
-Here, we focus on quickly choosing the Gaussian kernel's bandwidth parameter.
-We develop an algorithm which attempts to match the distance between the input vectors to the distance between the output vectors using a linear combination of the kernel functions.
-We find that this algorithm is fast, robust on some datasets, and has a similar error to slower and more exhaustive methods.
+Here I develop an algorithm to quickly fit the Gaussian kernel's bandwidth parameter.
+This algorithm is fast, robust on some datasets, and has a similar fit to slower and more exhaustive methods.
 "

 date: "2016-01-07"